Roselle Park girls hoops defeats Irvington HS 26-20

 This slideshow requires JavaScript.

-ROSELLE PARK — The Irvington High School girls varsity basketball team lost 26-20 at home against Roselle Park in a home game on Feb.
+IRVINGTON, NJ — The Irvington High School girls varsity basketball team lost 26-20 to Roselle Park in a home game on Feb.
 6.

 For Roselle Park, Miranda Taveras was the top scorer, with 15 points — three two-pointers, two three-pointers and three free throws.
 Angela Amaya scored four points with two two-pointers.
 Reina Jeronimo and Bianca Palacios scored two points apiece with two-pointers.
 Tessa Dunkerton and Remi Newhart scored two points and one point, respectively, with free throws.